The dramatic explosion of population sizes during the Industrial Revolution

 Before the Industrial Revolution, Europe was predominantly rural, with most people living and working in agricultural communities.

-However, the rise of factories in and around major cities led to a wave of urbanization, with a significant number of people leaving small towns and moving to big cities for work.
+However, the rise of factories in and around major cities, it led to a wave of urbanization, and a significant number of people began leaving small towns and moving to big cities for work.

 Large urban centers, such as London, Manchester, and Birmingham, experienced a doubling of their populations between 1800 and 1850, necessitating new housing construction to accommodate the influx.